slatedb/slatedb/rfcs/0006-merge-operator.md

 ### Merge Operator Configuration

-User can provide their onw merge operator implementation via `DbOptions`.
+User can provide their own merge operator implementation via `DbOptions`.
 If not provided, the database will not support merge operations.

 ```rust
 impl DbOptions {